-Regarding RT the task implemented during PY3 are the following:
+Regarding RT the tasks implemented during PY3 are the following:

 Consolidation of the user/group rights for all RT queues, to make more trustworthy the authorization system.

 Implementation of Debian packages dependency resolver module for the Bouncer, to automate the import of Debian packages.